Salmo-Priest Wilderness

+History

+The Salmo-Priest Wilderness was one of 19 new wilderness areas designated under the Washington Wilderness Act, which was signed into federal law in 1984.
+Its creation was the result of a 20-year campaign by Spokane Mountaineers club president Ray Kresek and local conservationists, who sought to protect the area from logging and development.
+Salmo-Priest was chosen ahead of a proposal in the Kettle River Range to the west because of its boreal woodland caribou habitat, the last remaining in the contiguous United States.

 Topography

 The high-country Salmo-Priest Wilderness is a somewhat wishbone-shaped area atop two Selkirk Range ridges that intersect at 6828 ft Salmo Mountain.
 The eastern ridge is somewhat lower, more wooded, more rounded off, and therefore more accessible than the steep-sided, rocky-crested western ridge.
 Streams have cut deep drainages into both ridges, which flow into Idaho's Priest River on the east and Sullivan Creek and the Salmo River into the Pend Oreille River on the west.

 Climate

 The Salmo-Priest Wilderness receives 45 to 55 inches of precipitation each year.
 Winters are long and snowy, with snow not leaving the ground until July in some areas.

 Wildlife

 This rugged area is home to several endangered and threatened species, including woodland caribou, grizzly bears, and gray wolves.
 The Selkirk Mountains are the last remaining refuge for woodland caribou in the contiguous United States, particularly the Salmo-Priest Wilderness.
 Common wildlife include mule deer, white-tailed deer, elk, black bears, cougars, bobcats, badgers, pine martens, lynx, bighorn sheep, and moose.